 Why fairy tales for this years theme?

 ‘I am a huge fan of Angela Carter.
 Original fairy tales are often a lot darker than what they are thought of now, what Disney makes them out to be!
 Last year’s theme was dystopian and utopian worlds, which Brenda and I thought was great, but it had already been done.
 We wanted something with a fantastical world, sometimes naturalistic, with plot twists, plot twists are always fun.'

 What was important to you about putting an all student production?

 ‘We would like to stress, we had a lot of first year students, a lot of first time actors, directors and writers.
 Last year Brenda and I started our “drama career” – Naomi jokes with inverted commas – at LitLive.
 We each wrote a piece last year, and met at the performance.
 It has really come full circle, I am feeling nostalgic!
 We wanted to encourage people who had never done it before and give people a chance to write or direct something for the very first time.'

 LitLive continues Tonight in The Room Above at The White Bear.

 To find out more, visit their Facebook Event.

-Brenda’s script ‘The Way Things Weren’t’ is currently holding Auditions.
+Brenda’s play ‘The Way Things Weren’t’ is currently holding auditions.
 The Black Mirror-esque plot captures a widowed romantic who clones her late husband.
 Brenda and Naomi will be collaborating in this student production.